 At the hospital they used Pampers, and they sent me home with a package.
 Even though we took a baby class, I didn’t really comprehend how many diapers babies go through.
 I got home and baby Ben goes through something like 8-10 diapers in a day.
 At $12 a pack for the fancy ones…um, not sustainable.
 So I went to the store and bought Pampers and Huggies.

 (I gave baby a little foot massage because his footsies were dry – I used the cream I got from this set, I went and bought the full size cream after loving it).

-Pampers are SO much cheaper than the diapers I was going to use, we’re talking Pampers at 0.20 cents per diaper vs. .60 cents per diaper on what I was going to use!
+Pampers and Huggies are SO much cheaper than the diapers I was going to use, we’re talking Pampers and Huggies at 0.16-0.20 cents per diaper vs. .60 cents per diaper on what I was going to use!
 You go through SO many of them, so yeah that’s happening.
-Plus, Pampers have this little line on the front that is yellow when it’s dry and then turns blue when it’s wet.
+Plus, Pampers/Huggies have this little line on the front that is yellow when it’s dry and then turns blue when it’s wet.
 Really takes the guess work out of it and you’re not checking every two seconds if it’s a wet diaper or not.
 They’re good enough for the hospital to use, they’re good enough for me.

 I thought I’d hate changing diapers, but I think it’s the funniest thing ever when he takes a big dump and makes funny little faces while diaper changing.

 I got this diaper pail after doing a lot of research and it’s great.
 So easy to put dirty diapers in, and I love that it’s stainless steel so the smells won’t leak (I’ve legit had friends tell me their plastic diaper pails seep smell out and they had to get a new one, and this is the one they got).
 It’s really pretty too!